Royal Botanical Gardens (Ontario): Attractions

 The natural lands or nature sanctuaries of Royal Botanical Gardens include some of the most significant wildlife and native plant areas in Canada.
 The largest area, which includes the wetland called Cootes Paradise or Dundas Marsh, is a major spawning area for native fish species in Lake Ontario, one of the best bird-watching areas in Canada, and is the subject of one of Canada's largest ecological rehabilitation efforts aimed at a wetland, called 'Project Paradise.'

 The Arboretum contains one of the world's most diverse lilac collections, the Katie Osborne Lilac Collection.
 The "Lilac Dell" contains 570 plants of 407 unique varieties and is one of RBG's biggest attractions in late May.
 The arboretum also features collections of crabapples, dogwoods, magnolias, and redbuds.
 Royal Botanical Gardens also holds the second-largest garden show in Canada called The Ontario Garden Show.
 It comes second only to Canada Blooms which is held in Toronto.

-The RBG Centre is an indoor garden that is open year-round featuring over 1200 varietes of plants.
+The RBG Centre is an indoor garden that is open year-round featuring over 1200 varieties of plants.

 Innovative educational programs are operated from both RBG's main building in Burlington and the Nature Interpretive Centre, located in the Arboretum to the north of Cootes Paradise in Hamilton.
 More than 18,000 school children per year visit the organized school programs, and over 200 public education offerings include such diverse topics as botanical illustration, organic cooking and basic botany.
 Aldershot School offers an ECO Studies program in conjunction with the RBG.